DrSnuggles/Evoke19/README.md

 Reuse something old (lds.js + jsgoniometer)

-Use open work (webMPT with generic audio processor with Jürgen Wothke)
+Use open work (webMPT with generic audio processor by Jürgen Wothke)

 ~~Cowbell ?? (no active dev, but works like a charm)~~